Hot Air Ballooning UAE

 - Operating months are usually September to May but the months of September and May will probably be uncomfortably hot for most people.

 - Bring warm clothes in the winter months (December, January).
-Temperature before sunrise can get as low as around 10° Celcius in the desert.
+It is not unusual for the temperature before sunrise to get as low as 10° Celcius in the desert, sometimes even cooler.

 - Hot air ballooning is not a risk-free activity.
 If there's a noticeable breeze during the evening before your flight, consider rescheduling your trip.
-Most mornings in the UAE are relatively calm, as are most evenings after the sun sets A windy evening often means a windy following morning also.
+Most mornings in the UAE are relatively calm, as are most evenings after the sun sets.
+A windy evening often means the next morning is also windy.
 A windy morning could mean a bumpy landing, or worse as it turned out for some travellers in April 2010 (see below).

 Hot Air Balloon companies in the UAE